saj0vie/wififirmwareupdater/README.md

 5. When the folders are in place, make sure that they are given proper permissions.
 If they are not, you may use chmod +x to give the files proper permissions.

+6. Run wifiFirmwareUpdater AS ROOT, or it won't work.

 If you're curious to exactly which files your device uses, you can run a script that I included with this project, wifioutput.
 Some iPhone 7's use different wifi firmware, and this is why some IPSW's contain more folders in /usr/share/firmware/wifi.

 My script parses the output of /usr/libexec/wifiFirmwareLoader -f (or /usr/libexec/wifiFirmwareLoaderLegacy -f) to find these files and then properly uses them to load whichever wifi firmware is present based on name.
 DO NOT CHANGE THE NAME OF THE FILES, OR THIS WON'T WORK.